Educational Gag Orders In Your Community: A Tip Sheet for Changing the Conversation

 In most communities, you won’t be the only person opposed to educational gag orders.
 Read news articles, look online, or ask around to find groups or organizations that oppose these censorious bills.
 Check in with local libraries, educators’ groups, civil rights organizations, PTAs, and other groups that care about free expression, like local journalists and publications, arts organizations and institutions, or even a PEN Across America chapter.
 Find out what they’re doing and how you can help.
 Supporting the freedom to learn is more effective and enjoyable when people work together and amplify one another’s voices.

 When engaging in a conversation about educational gag orders, consider framing your message to win adherents from all walks of life.
 Polls show that broad majorities of Americans support both free speech and teaching the honest history of the United States, including slavery and the experiences of racial and sexual minorities.
 They also support reasonable accountability for teachers and parents’ involvement in their children’s education.
 Your message is strongest when you can affirm what most people already believe about students’ right to learn.
+For more detailed messaging guidance, check out the American Council on Education and PEN America’s resource guide and tip sheet.

 One of the most effective ways to promote dialogue in your community is to begin it yourself.
 Consider initiating open and respectful conversations with your family and friends.
 Find out their views on educational gag orders, and explain yours.
 If they agree with your views, you can encourage them to speak out.
 If they disagree, they will still benefit from learning that someone they know personally is on the “other side.”
 If they offer up misinformation, counter it calmly and respectfully – PEN America’s tip sheet can be helpful here.